Hackerfox8100/HTB-Writups/Academy Notes/Attacking Common Applications/Attacking Common Applications.md

 ### Attacking Splunk
 * can use [this](https://github.com/0xjpuff/reverse_shell_splunk) Splunk package to assist us
 	* The `bin` directory will contain any scripts that we intend to run (in this case, a PowerShell reverse shell), and the default directory will have our `inputs.conf` file
-	* reverse shell will be a PowerShell one-liner:
+	* reverse shell will be a PowerShell one-liner
+		* need to add attacker ip and port
+			* ip needs to be in single quotes!
 	* `inputs.conf` file tells Splunk which script to run and any other conditions
 	* We need the .bat file, which will run when the application is deployed and execute the PowerShell one-liner
 * Once the files are created, we can create a tarball or `.spl` file